How To Race Triathlon In The Rain

+It’s raining, it’s pouring the old man is snoring!
 While everyone trains to be their best on race day, more often than not the day itself leaves a lot left to be desired.
 Being able to adjust your expectations and strategies on the fly is a critical part of racing successfully; it’s a hallmark of the experienced triathlete.
+So what happens when the weatherman has different plans for the mental image you have of a perfect sunshine race day?
 In this article, we’ll cover some quick tips on how to handle an unexpectedly wet day of triathlon racing.

 Permission Granted to be Mentally Flexible

 It’s one thing to race to your level of fitness; it’s another thing to manage your fitness across the course of your race day according to the terrain, the conditions, and how your body is handling the work.

 It’s really hard to let the goals you have honed for weeks and months simply go.
 But more often than not, it’s required if you are to have a good race performance.